Denmark — Påskeferie

 In fact, people from Ísafjörður buck the trend of traveling and choosing instead to stay home and enjoy the party as their town literally doubles in size for the weekend.

 Icelandic Easter eggs are a little bit special.
-Each one comes decorated with chicks and flowers, is filled with a rainbow of different sweets, and has a little slip of paper in it with a fortune/proverb on it which people love to discuss the deep hidden meanings.
+Each one comes decorated with chicks and flowers, is filled with a rainbow of different sweets, and has a little slip of paper in it with a fortune.

 Norway — Påske

 Påske in Norway is a time of year that marks the end of the long Winter.
 Symbols of Easter Chickens and eggs are the usual symbols of a Norwegian Easter.
 The egg symbolizes rebirth and the chicken has been a symbol of fertility since ancient times.
 Yellow is the most traditional color of Norwegian Easter.
 Lush green is also popular as it symbolizes life and growth.